blueprint-freespeech/gosling/README.md

 cmake -DENABLE_TESTS=ON
 ```

-Enables the following ctest test targets (internet access is not required for these tests):
+Enables the following ctest test targets (internet access is only required when a non-mock tor provider is enabled):

 - honk_rpc_cargo_test
 - tor_interface_cargo_test